 In lectures, I will cover new material and solve exercise problems.
 I will even go over some problems from each homework (see below) in lectures before the homework is due.
-After a homework is submitted to Canvas, in a zoom recording I will go over the answers to problems from the homework that I did not previously cover.
+After a homework is submitted to Canvas, I will go over the answers to problems from the homework that I did not previously cover.